IdoMessenberg/taiga_os/README.md

 ![](resources/images/screenshots/5_loaded_font_to_kernel.png)
 ## bugs
 * efi status is u32  and not usize even though it needs to be usize because it brakes the load file function and it won't work
-* can not get a correct memory map